-Policy Title: Data Governar APS Number: 6010 nce APS Functional Area: INFORMATION TECHNOLOGIES Brief Description: To ensure that data is managed as a material asset the university has established a data governance program with the goals of ensuring that data provides value, meets compliance requirements, and risks are managed appropriately.
-Given that poor handing of data poses a risk to the university it is necessary to define roles and responsibilities for certain types of data.
-Effective: July 1, 2018 Approved by: President Bruce D. Benson Responsible University Officer: Vice President of Administration Responsible Office: Office of the Vice President of Administration Policy Contact: Chief Information Security Officer Supersedes: 6010 Data Governance, January 17, 2013 Last Reviewed/Updated: July 1, 2018 Applies to: Universitywide
+1 Policy Title: Data Governance

+2 APS Number: 6010 APS Functional Area: INFORMATION TECHNOLOGIES the The university has established a data governance program with the goals of ensuring that data provides value, meets compliance requirements, and risks are managed appropriately.
+Given that poor handlinging of data poses a risk to the university, it is necessary to define roles and responsibilities for certain types of data.